 No security system is perfect but I do my very best to keep your data secure.
 That's all I can do.

 Ministry of Prose is owned by me: Alex Cruickshank.
 I'm a native English speaker who's made a career out of writing.
 More than three million of my words have been published in magazines, newspapers, white papers, press releases and on numerous successful websites including my own.

 I have degrees in Psychology and Physics/Astrophysics, with a deep interest in the human mind and all things technical and scientific.

 Writing and psychology are two of my passions.
-I've been writing since I could hold a pen, and writing for money since I was 23, for magazines, newspapers, corporations and government departments.
+I've been writing since I could hold a pen, and writing for money since 1994.
 I also launched, built up and eventually sold an IT-related website that generated money from words.
 I couldn't stop writing if I tried.

 Psychology has fascinated me ever since the BBC's "The Mind Machine" offered me the first glimpses into the underlying machinery of the human brain.
 In the late 1990s I used some of my knowledge to launch and run a not-for-profit website dealing with mental health, which made life more bearable for tens of thousands of people suffering from clinical depression.
 I use psychology every day, in all sorts of ways.

 Three decades ago ago I wrote an article about the newly-formed world-wide web, entitled "Content is king."
 I watched it bounce around the internet for over a decade, always with the central message intact.
 It was true then and it's true now, both online and offline.
 Content is king.

 Words may be cheap, but the right words are priceless.
 The combination of good writing and cognitive psychology is unbeatable for delivering high quality business prose.